-Bear in mind that on 6th April 2016 the £5,000 dividend allowance was introduced.
-This is taxed at zero rate so it is advantageous to take at least £5,000 in the tax year, no matter what tax rate band you fall into.
-The way subsequent dividends are taxed also changed significantly with fixed dividend tax rates coming into play.
+As part of an overhaul of dividend taxation, a new ‘dividend allowance’ was implemented from 6th April 2016.
+This currently applies to the first £2,000 of dividend income (from April 2018 onwards).
+This amount is taxed at zero rate so it is advantageous to take at least £2,000 in the tax year, no matter what tax rate band you fall into.

-You can find out how much more dividend tax you will pay in 2016/17 compared to the previous year via our tax hike calculator.
+You can find out how much more dividend tax you will pay in 2018/19 using our salary and dividend calculator.

 2) How often should I pay myself dividends?
 I’ve been told that monthly payments might look like disguised salary